lilott8/CS220-Final/README.md

 ##TODO:
- - Create a datastructure to hold a Voronoi sector
- - Implement the nlogn Voronoi grapher
+  - Figure out why my VEvent class is being called ambiguous
   - Either add all the appropriate .o files to the make file or convince Brian to use CMake!
   - figure out why the map coords need to be switched in init!
+  - Implement the nlogn Voronoi grapher
+  - Create a datastructure to hold a Voronoi sector *(Resolved)*
+  - derive a good compare function for the beachline rb-tree *(Resolved)*
-  - why can't vedge and arch have pointers to each other??
+  - why can't vedge and arch have pointers to each other?? *(Resolved)*

 ## Project Overview